Deputy lecturer medical ethics

 - Medical doctor’s programme at Uppsala University

-Elisabeth Furberg is also planning and teaching a wide variety of courses in practical philosophy at introductory, intermediate and in-depth level – subjects including metaethics, ethics, applied ethics, philosophy of religion and theory of value and BA thesis supervision in practical philosophy at the University of Gothenburg.
+Elisabeth Furberg also has experience of planning and teaching a wide variety of courses in practical philosophy at introductory, intermediate and in-depth level – subjects including metaethics, ethics, applied ethics, philosophy of religion and theory of value.